-THE ROLE OF MACRO DOMAIN-MEDIATED REGULATION OF CHROMATIN STRUCTURE AND FUNCTION DURING CANCER AND SENESCENCE
+THE ROLE OF MACROH2A REGULATION OF CHROMATIN STRUCTURE AND FUNCTION DURING CANCER AND CELLULAR SENESCENCE

 Zhang, T., Berrocal, J.G., Yao, J., DuMond, M.E., Krishnakumar, R., Ruhl, D.D., Gamble, M.J., and Kraus, W.L.
 (2012) “Regulation of poly(ADP-ribose) polymerase-1-dependent gene expression through promoter-directed recruitment of a nuclear NAD+ synthase.”
 J. Biol.
 Chem.
 287:12405-16.